KPLP

 KPLP (104.5 FM) is a non-commercial radio station in White Salmon, Washington.
 It is owned by Walla Walla University, and it airs a Contemporary Christian radio format.
 The signal rimshots the Portland Metro and covers the Southwestern and the mid-Southern part of Washington as well having a city grade signal in The Dalles.

 On April 5, 2021, Bustos Media began operating the station under a local marketing agreement and flipped the station from soft oldies to Spanish-language rhythmic top 40, simulcasting KOOR 1010 AM Milwaukie, Oregon.

 Effective June 2, 2022, Jackman Holding Company, LLC sold the then-KXXP to Walla Walla University, officially ending Bustos Media's LMA.
 With it, Bustos Media moved the Spanish Rhythmic Top 40 format back to KOOR.
-The station changed its call sign to KPLP on July 7, 2022 and the station also flipped to Contemporary Christian (English).
-The station was also converted to non-commercial status.
+The station changed its call sign to KPLP on July 7, 2022 and began to carry WWU's Positive Life Radio network full-time from KGTS in Walla Walla without any local programming.